 When is a remodelling not a new design?
 There is some discussion surrounding the origin of this commission.
 The dates range from 1907 as the design was published in Progress, a contemporary design publication, captioned ‘A pretty Dunedin Home’ and a tender notice in the Otago Daily Times from 1905 suggesting a commission for extensive alterations and additions to an existing house.

 Additions to the Warden’s house are all that are left of a commission Hooper undertook to add an upper floor to an existing pair of Victorian semi-detached houses.
 The houses, which were situated next door to All Saints Church have since disappeared, leaving only this remnant.
 The typically Hooper bay window of the extended south wing are the only feature left to denote Hooper’s involvement.
 Additions to the Warden’s House are only one a a number of commissions that Hooper undertook for Selwyn College.
 Others included Tennis and Fives Courts in 1907 and a new Dining Hall in 1908.

 Commissioned in 1905 and built in 1906, Hooper’s designs for the Workers’ Dwelling Act houses in the Windle Settlement in Rosebery St and Newport St were part of a New Zealand Government initiative to improve the health and well-being of working families.
 Of the three designs he submitted only one, the “No 2” was built.
 The building pictured is one of four houses constructed in two mirror pairs.
 All four buildings still stand and with some alterations continue to be comfortable family homes.
 They have the odd feature of an external door opening off the bathroom.
-Michael Findlay is a bit obsessed with this so if you know of any houses that share this unusual planning, please get in touch.

 Campbell House, Allandale Road, 1906.